 Following up on my Game of Thrones transit maps, I created this railway map of Tamriel, the setting for the Elder Scrolls series of video games.
 As many of the games have focused on a single province of Tamriel, e.g. III: Morrowind, IV: Oblivion (Cyrodiil), and V: Skyrim, I wanted to highlight these provinces in the design of the map.
 Rather than adding a geographic overlay, I used the color of the routes themselves to show the provinces.

-Prints of the maps are available starting at $40 at InPRNT.
-A high-resolution watermarked version is available on my flickr.
+Prints of the maps are available on Etsy.

 Thanks to Arthmodeus, Prometheus, UESP, The Elder Scrolls Wiki for the information that made this map possible.

 Info on the making of this map is available here.

 Here's a quick walkthrough on how I made this map.

 Luckily, the Elder Scrolls series and Game of Thrones have extremely dedicated fan communities who have put long hours into mapping the geography of their worlds.
 This map of Tamriel by Arthmodeus and Prometheus was one of my main reference points in creating my map.

 First, I found the most important cities that I know I would want to include on the map, and which would be main stops.